 There are also many online communities to push yourself and connect with like-minded people.
 Networking sites such as Linkedin, Facebook groups, Meetup and many others are all great options.
 Network with people and make friends who share the same interests and motivation – this is how you start getting noticed and opportunities arise.
 All this can be done with dedication and without a full-blown university education.
-That little piece of paper that I have on my wall has not once made a difference in my career, which is sad considering that it costs about the same as a house payment for the next 15-20 years (yikes).
+That little piece of paper that I have on my wall (actually, it’s gathering dust in a box), has not once made a difference in my career, which is sad considering that it costs about the same as a house payment for the next 15-20 years (yikes).

 I’m not saying that a degree isn’t worth it for everyone.
 If you plan to become a doctor, lawyer, scientist, etc. you don’t really have a choice but to take the traditional route, and that is perfectly fine.
-But for some of us, the future is at our fingertips right on the web and if you want something bad enough, you don’t have to sign your life away with a mountain of loans.
+But for some of us, specifically in a creative field, the future is at our fingertips right on the web and if you want something bad enough, you don’t have to sign your life away with a mountain of loans.